Know Your Score

 - Whether you are on the Electoral Roll, which means that you are registered to vote at your address.

-- County Court judgements (CCJs), bankruptcies and Individual Voluntary Arrangements (IVAs).
+- County Court judgments (CCJs), bankruptcies and Individual Voluntary Arrangements (IVAs).

 - Credit account information: how much you owe and whether you have paid on time, the age of the account (including mortgages, credit cards, store cards).